-As a leading fire protection company, Fire & Life Safety America is experienced in providing the following advantages and services to your Healthcare facility:
+As a leading fire protection company, Fire & Life Safety America is experienced in providing the following services to hospitals and health systems:

-- All life safety devices are barcoded and scanned during inspection which records the install date, time and date of inspection
+- All fire and life safety devices are barcoded and scanned during an inspection which records the install date, time and date of inspection

-- All noted deficiencies include references to the applicable NFPA, The Joint Commission Life Safety Code and Environment of Care element
+- All noted deficiencies include references to the applicable NFPA code requirement, DNV Healthcare, The Joint Commission Life Safety Code and Environment of Care element

-As a premier fire sprinkler company, Fire & Life Safety America understands and respects the regulatory procedures of the healthcare industry and the steps taken towards compliance.
+As a premier fire protection and life safety solutions company, Fire & Life Safety America understands and respects the regulatory procedures of the healthcare industry and the steps taken towards compliance.
 FLSA’s service team meets quarterly with our clients to review their reports and provide supporting documents for The Joint Commission binders.
 This attention to customer support and detail is what differentiates us from other fire protection companies.

 Need to Speak with a Hospital Protection Expert?

 Mark joined FLSA in January 2008 to help build the Service Division in Virginia and now serves as a company leader in healthcare markets.
 Mark earned his Certified Healthcare Operations Professional certificate from DNV GL in 2018 and also attends continuing training seminars held by NFPA, The Joint Commission, and ASHE.
 Mark has over 20 years of hospital and healthcare industry experience, prior to joining FLSA he worked at Cintas for 10 years in their Facility Services division.
 He graduated from Longwood College in 1998 with a BA in English.
 At home, Mark enjoys spending time on his farm with his wife and 6 children, coaching soccer, and volunteering in the community.